-As the Internet continues to expand like the World War Z zombie swarm, domain name registration law is becoming more complicated.
-For example, is it legal for a registrar to use your URL as a marketing tool if you don’t have a site on your domain?
-Keep reading to find out.
+Domain name registration law can be complicated.
+For example, is it legal for a registrar to use a URL as a marketing tool if a site isn’t built on a given domain?

 Domain Name Registration Law: Domain Parking

-Some domain registrars either post a “Coming Soon” page on empty URLs or simply do nothing with the registered domain.
-Other registrars, however, make a profit off empty domains by serving up promotional material for their products on URLs that don’t yet have a website on them.
-Some registrars now even offer domain parking as a service to owners in a shared revenue agreement.
+Some domain registrars post a “Coming Soon” page on empty URLs or simply do nothing with the unused domains.
+Other registrars, however, profit off empty domains by serving up promotional material on URLs that don’t have websites.
+Some registrars even offer revenue sharing domain parking programs.

-Domain Name Registration Law: Are Domains A Legally Protect-able Property?
+Domain Name Registration Law: Are Domains A Protected Property?

-In the 2003 case of Zurakov v.
-Register.com, a New York trial court ruled that a domain name is not a property right.
-The decision was reversed at the appellate level.
+In the 2003 case Zurakov v.
+Register.com, a New York trial court ruled that domain names aren’t a property right.
+An appellate court reversed the decision.

-Plaintiff in Zurakov discovered that register.com placed a page on his domain that redirected visitors to a “Coming Soon” page filled with advertising for Register.com and its associates.
+The plaintiff in Zurakov objected to registrar.com’s placement of a “Coming Soon” page, filled with advertising for Register.com and its associates, on his URL.

 So, Zurakov decided to file a civil complaint alleging that domain names constitute a property right and that Register.com neither acted in good faith nor used fair practices based on the registration agreement.